When the last day prescribed under authority of the internal revenue laws for performing

 day for the performance of any act shall be determined by including any authorized

-District of Columbia; and in the case of any return, statement, or other document
+of Columbia; and in the case of any return, statement, or other document required

-required to be filed, or any other act required under authority of the internal revenue
+to be filed, or any other act required under authority of the internal revenue laws

-laws to be performed, at any office of the Secretary or at any other office of the
+to be performed, at any office of the Secretary or at any other office of the United

-United States or any agency thereof, located outside the District of Columbia but
+States or any agency thereof, located outside the District of Columbia but within

-within an internal revenue district, the term “legal holiday” also means
+an internal revenue district, the term “legal holiday” also means a Statewide legal

 (Aug.
 16, 1954, ch.
 736, 68A Stat.
 896; Oct.
 4, 1976, Pub.
 L. 94-455, title XIX, 1906(b)(13)(A), 90 Stat.
 1834.)

 The internal revenue laws, referred to in text, are classified generally to this title.

 1976--Pub.
 L. 94-455 struck out “or his delegate” after “Secretary”.